hci-unihd/plant-celltype/README.md

 ```

 ## run experiments
-all experiments are self-contained in 'experiments', please check the README.md inside the experiment directory for
+All experiments reported in the manuscript are self-contained in `experiments`, please check the README.md inside the experiment directory for
 additional instructions.

+## features
+Features at all different reference systems can be runned by